Virtual WAN FAQ

 |Scale Unit||Gateway Instances||Supported Concurrent Connections||Aggregate Throughput|

 For example, let's say the user chooses 1 scale unit.
 Each scale unit would imply an active-active gateway deployed and each of the instances (in this case 2) would support up to 500 connections.
 Since you can get 500 connections * 2 per gateway, it doesn't mean that you plan for 1000 instead of the 500 for this scale unit.
-Instances may need to be serviced during which connectivity for the extra 500 may be interrupted if you surpass the recommended connection count.
+Instances might need to be serviced during which connectivity for the extra 500 might be interrupted if you surpass the recommended connection count.

-For gateways with scale units greater than 20, additional highly-available pairs of gateway instances are deployed to provide additional capacity for connecting users.
+For gateways with scale units greater than 20, additional highly available pairs of gateway instances are deployed to provide additional capacity for connecting users.
 Each pair of instances supports up to 10,000 additional users.
 For example, if you deploy a Gateway with 100 scale units, 5 gateway pairs (10 total instances) are deployed, and up to 50,000 (10,000 users x 5 gateway pairs) concurrent users can connect.